Hymns Ancient and Modern: Accomplishment of the Hymns Ancient and Modern

 William Henry Monk, original editor of the hymnal.

 The growing popularity of hymns inspired the publication of more than 100 hymnals during the period 1810–1850.
 The sheer number of these collections prevented any one of them from being successful.
 A beginning of what would become the Hymns Ancient and Modern was made with the Hymns and Introits (1852), edited by George Cosby White.
 The idea for the hymn-book arose in 1858 when two clergymen, both part of the Oxford Movement, met on a train: William Denton of St Bartholomew, Cripplegate, co-editor of the Church Hymnal (1853) and Francis Henry Murray, editor of the Hymnal for Use in the English Church Denton suggested that the 1852 Hymnal for use in the English Church by Francis Murray and the Hymns and Introits by George Cosby White should be amalgamated to satisfy the need for standardisation of the hymn books in use throughout England.

 Besides their idea, Henry Williams Baker and Rev. P. Ward were already engaged on a similar scheme for rival books.
-Given the lack of unanimity in the church's use of hymns, Henry Williams Baker thought it necessary to compile one book which would command general confidence.
-After ascertaining by private communications the widespread desire of churchmen for greater uniformity in the use of hymns and of hymnbooks in the services of the Church, Sir Henry Baker, vicar of Monkland in the diocese of Hereford, early in 1858 associated himself for this purpose with about twenty clergymen, including the editors of many existing hymnals, who agreed to give up their several books to try to promote the use of one standard hymn book.
+Given the lack of unanimity in the church's use of hymns, Baker thought it necessary to compile a single book which would command general confidence.
+After taking soundings, Baker in 1858 associated himself with about 20 clergymen, to promote the use of a standard hymn book.
 In October of that year an advertisement in The Guardian, the High Church newspaper, invited co-operation, and over 200 clergymen responded.

-In January 1859 the committee set to work under the lead of Henry William Baker.
+In January 1859 the committee set to work under the lead of Henry Williams Baker.
 An appeal was made to the clergy and to their publishers to withdraw their individual collections and to support this new combined venture.
 They founded a board, called the "Proprietors", which oversaw both the publication of the hymnal and the application of the profits to support appropriate charities, or to subsidise the purchase of the hymn books by poor parishes.
 The superintendent was William Henry Monk.
 One of the advisors, John Keble, recommended that it should be made a comprehensive hymn-book.
 This committee set themselves to produce a hymn-book which would be a companion to the Book of Common Prayer.
 Another intention of the founders of Hymns Ancient and Modern was that it would improve congregational worship for everybody.
 A specimen was issued in May 1859.
 In 1860 a trial edition was published, with the imprimatur of Dr Renn Hampden, Sir Henry Baker's diocesan.
 The first full edition with tunes, under the musical editorship of Professor W. H. Monk, King's College, London, appeared on 20 March 1861.